Welcome

 Procedural Requirements and Time Limits

-• The defence to a Part 20 claim must be filed and served within 14 days of service of the Part 20 claim, unless the court orders otherwise or the parties agree an extension.
+• A defence to a Part 20 claim must be filed and served within 14 days of service of the Part 20 claim, unless the court orders otherwise or the parties agree an extension.

 • If a reply is to be filed, it should be served within the time directed by the court or as agreed between the parties.